bdevans/Chaste/pychaste/src/py/doc/tutorial/ImmersedBoundary.md

 ---
-title : "Test Immersed Boundary Tutorial"
+title : "Immersed Boundary"
 summary: ""
 draft: false
 images: []
 toc: true
 layout: "single"
 ---

-This tutorial is automatically generated from [TestImmersedBoundaryTutorial](https://github.com/Chaste/PyChaste/blob/develop/test/python/cell_based/tutorials/TestImmersedBoundaryTutorial.py) at revision [1f56164c](https://github.com/Chaste/PyChaste/commit/1f56164c1cef48fadacfaf3312c8fc04801e180c).
+This tutorial is automatically generated from [TestPyImmersedBoundaryTutorial.py](https://github.com/Chaste/Chaste/blob/develop/pychaste/test/tutorial/TestPyImmersedBoundaryTutorial.py) at revision [2cd31145369b](https://github.com/Chaste/Chaste/commit/2cd31145369b99ac6f9bd17ad1c916ec7de20b28).

 Note that the code is given in full at the bottom of the page.

 ## Introduction
 This tutorial is a demonstration of the immersed boundary method, a technique